IBM-Cloud/terraform-provider-ibm/website/docs/d/scc_si_providers.html.markdown

 ---
 layout: "ibm"
 subcategory: "Security and Compliance Center"
-page_title: "IBM : ibm_scc_si_provider"
+page_title: "IBM : ibm_scc_si_providers"
 description: |-
-  Get information about scc_si_provider
+  Get information about scc_si_providers
 ---

-# ibm_scc_si_provider
+# ibm_scc_si_providers

-Provides a read-only data source for scc_si_provider.
+Provides a read-only data source for scc_si_providers.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

 ## Example Usage